-101010 20 110010 LABEL DESCRIPTION Name This field displays the identifying name of this certificate.
+LABEL DESCRIPTION Name This field displays the identifying name of this certificate.
 This read-only text box displays the certificate in Privacy Enhanced Mail (PEM) format.
 PEM uses base 64 to convert the binary certificate into a printable form.
-You can copy and paste the certificate into an e-mail to send to friends or colleagues or you can copy and paste the certificate into a text editor and save the file on a management computer for later distribution (through floppy disk for example).
+You can copy and paste the certificate into an e-mail to send to friends or colleagues or you can copy and paste the certificate into a text editor and save the file on a management computer for later distribution (through USB thumb drive for example).
 Back Click Back to return to the previous screen.